Skip to main content

 • Column Headers: Displays the names of your Table columns.

-Dynamic Columns
+Metric Columns

-Hierarchically rendered multi-column headers
+Hierarchically rendered period column headers

 • Pagination: For large tables, the data is displayed in pages (e.g., 10, 25, 50 rows per page) with controls to navigate between pages.

-• Export: An option ( ⬇️) is available to export the currently filtered view of the data to an Excel (.xlsx) file.
+• Export: An option is available to export the currently filtered view of the data to an Excel (.xlsx) file.

-• Top-Level Period Header: A header indicates the period (e.g., 'Jan 2024', '2024-Q1').
+• Top-Level Period Header: A header indicates the time period.
+The format depends on the table's configured period type:

-• Nested Metric Headers: Under the period header, you'll see the specific metrics defined in your dynamic column schema (e.g., 'Gross_Premium', 'Paid_Claims').
+• Nested Metric Headers: Under the period header, you'll see the specific metrics defined in your metric column schema (e.g., 'Gross_Premium', 'Paid_Claims').
 If you defined groups, you might see a middle-level header for the group name as well.

-This structure allows you to easily track the evolution of key metrics over time for each policy, claim, or other entity identified by the Row Identifier.
+This structure allows you to easily track the evolution of key metrics over time for each policy, claim, or other entity identified by the Identifier.

 Now that you understand how the data is presented, learn how to drill down into specific subsets using the Filter Panel.